tzcnt/serde_json_any_key/README.md

   let mut map = HashMap::<Test, Test>::new();
   map.insert(Test {a: 3, b: 5}, Test {a: 7, b: 9});

+  // The problem this crate aims to solve
   // Fails with error: key must be a string let serialized = serde_json::to_string(&map);
   match serialized {